 There are also reports of people being touched or feeling someone breathing on them when there is nobody else around!

-The Two-Way Inn is said to be haunted by the ghost if its former owner/resident Mr Philetus Norris.
+The Two-Way Inn is said to be haunted by the ghost of its former owner/resident Mr. Philetus Norris.
 Several customers and owners of the bar have reported seeing his apparition in the property.

-Philetus was certainly a colourful character having been not only a bar owner, but also a Union Spy, an archaeologist and a Superintendent at Yellowstone National Park!
+Philetus was certainly a colorful character having been not only a bar owner but also a Union Spy, an archaeologist, and a Superintendent at Yellowstone National Park!

-Witnesses say that his spirit can be recognised by the fact that he still dresses in his signature cowboy style clothing!
+Witnesses say that his spirit can be recognized by the fact that he still dresses in his signature cowboy-style clothing!

 There were only two fatalities as a result, but the death toll could easily have been much higher.

-Visitors to The Alhambra Building say that you can still very much feel the presence of these deaths in the property.
+Visitors to The Alhambra Building say that you can still very much feel the presence of these deaths on the property.

 It has been said that a strong disposition is required by those who choose to dine at the Cadieux Café!
 Why?
 Well, because there are regular reports from its patrons of all sorts of paranormal activity happening here!

-One of the most common sightings by both staff and customers seems to by the spirit of the owner’s mother!
+One of the most common sightings by both staff and customers seems to be the spirit of the owner’s mother!

-There was never any battle that raged at Fort Wayne, but there are still plenty of reasons why it has become one of the most haunted places in Detroit.
+There was never any battle that raged at Fort Wayne, but there are still plenty of reasons why it has become one of the most haunted buildings in the state of Michigan.